-The group has begun collecting time-lapse microscopy videos of mammalian cells.
+We collected time-lapse microscopy videos of various mammalian cells.
 The data includes image sequences of hundreds of Balb/c fibroblast cells on polyacrylamide hydrogel substrates with varying mechanical properties and on tissue culture plastic substrates.
 The living cells were seeded on the substrates at a density of 1,000 cells/cm^2.
 The images of 1300 by 1030 pixels were acquired with a Princeton Instruments D1299421 camera mounted on a Zeiss Axiovert S100 microscope over the course of 10-24 hours.

-The group has established ground-truth motion trajectories in image sequences of over 400 cells.
-Using these image sequences, the group will develop and test the performance of various tracking algorithms, including algorithms that evaluate cell shape.
-To solve the data association problem, the assignment of current measurements to cell tracks, the group has tested various cost functions with both an optimal and a fast, suboptimal assignment algorithm (see video below).
+We established ground-truth motion trajectories in image sequences of over 400 cells and evaluated the performance of various tracking algorithms, including algorithms that evaluate cell shape.
+To solve the data association problem, the assignment of current measurements to cell tracks, we tested various cost functions with both an optimal and a fast, suboptimal assignment algorithm (see video below).

-The group also proposed metrics to quantify cell migration properties, such as motility and directional persistence.
-The group is in the process of comparing actual measurements of cell movement with a theory, the "random walk model," which has been used widely in the literature to describe cell migration.Preliminary results were published a workshop paper
+We proposed metrics to quantify cell migration properties, such as motility and directional persistence.
+The group is in the process of comparing actual measurements of cell movement with a theory, the "random walk model," which has been used widely in the literature to describe cell migration.Our results were published this paper:

 D. House, M. L. Walker, Z. Wu, J. Y. Wong, and M. Betke.
 "Tracking of cell populations to understand their spatio-temporal behavior in response to physical stimuli."
 In MMBIA 2009: IEEE Computer Society Workshop on Mathematical Methods in Biomedical Image Analysis, Miami, FL, June 2009.
 8 pp. pdf.and discussed in a conference poster